StackStorm-Exchange/stackstorm-cisco_spark/README.md

 ## Using the Webhook

-You can use `hubot-spark` with Cisco Spark configuration, also this can be combined with webhooks by enabling the chatops rule.
+You can use `hubot-spark` with Cisco Spark configuration.
+This can also be combined with webhooks by enabling the ChatOps rule.

 ## Actions

-Currently, the following actions listed bellow are supported:
+Currently, the following actions listed below are supported:

 ### Message actions